 Get more involved by representing Ashburton in the Teignbridge Wildlife Warden Scheme (Lucy Lepchani: firstname.lastname@example.org ) or volunteering with local wildlife charities.

-There is much experience and knowledge in our community.
-In February 2020, the ACE Wild Side hosted an evening of seven short talks, including one by Lucy Lepchani who shared her love of
+There is much experience and knowledge in our community about the life around us – about lichens, fungi, plants, forest gardens, animals and habitats.
+In February 2020, the ACE Wild Side hosted an evening of seven short talks, including one by Lucy Lepchani who shared her love of lichens.

 Watch a video of a talk by Lucy on the video page.